Whole Grain Salad with Roasted Corn is your new go-to summer dish. It's healthy and full of fiber, make ahead friendly and tastes great!

-This salad can easily replace the mayo laden pasta and potato salads that often accompany summer picnics and cookouts and I promise, everyone will prefer this fiber filled version.
+This salad can easily replace the mayo-laden pasta and potato salads that often accompany summer picnics and cookouts and I promise, everyone will prefer this fiber-filled version.
 Today I bring you Whole Grain Salad with Roasted Corn and Edamame.

-The recipe made a huge bowl, and it did take a couple of days to finish it, but I was eating this salad two meals a day for a couple days there – even for breakfast at least once!
+The recipe made a huge bowl, and it did take a couple of days to finish it.
+I was eating this salad two meals a day for a couple of days - even for breakfast at least once!

 - 1 cup wild rice mix (I used Lundberg Wild Blend)

-- 1/2 cup pearled barley (see note)
+- ½ cup pearled barley (see note)

-- 1 1/2 cups frozen corn kernals, thawed
+- 1 ½ cups frozen corn kernals, thawed

 - 1 Tablespoon olive oil

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon smoked paprika
+- ½ teaspoon smoked paprika

-- 1 1/2 cups frozen shelled edamame, thawed
+- 1 ½ cups frozen shelled edamame, thawed

-- 1 small red onion, minced, (1/2 medium)
+- 1 small red onion, minced, (½ medium)

 - 1 cup fresh mint leaves, coarsely chopped or torn

-- 1 1/2 teaspoons lemon juice
+- 1 ½ teaspoons lemon juice

 - 2 Tablespoons white wine vinegar